Table of Contents

 Elon Musk’s vision for OpenAI differed from Sam Altman’s.
 Musk wanted to lead the organization, focusing on transparency and open-source principles.

-By 2018, Musk proposed that Tesla buy OpenAI to integrate its work with Tesla’s technology.
+In 2018, Musk proposed that Tesla buy OpenAI to integrate its work with Tesla’s technology.
 Other board members rejected this idea, believing it would hurt OpenAI’s independence.
 Afterward, Musk distanced himself and resigned from the board in 2018 but continued to donate until 2020.

 Under Sam Altman’s leadership, OpenAI shifted away from being a nonprofit.
-They said they needed more funding to compete with companies like Google DeepMind and Microsoft.
+They said they needed more funding to compete with Google DeepMind and Microsoft.
 In 2019, OpenAI became a “capped-profit” entity, OpenAI LP, which allowed it to attract investors while limiting their profits to 100 times their investment.
 Musk saw this change as a betrayal of OpenAI’s original mission.

 Questions

-1. What do you think about Elon Musk’s original vision for Open AI?
+- What do you think about Elon Musk’s original vision for Open AI?

-2. What does Elon Musk want to achieve with the lawsuit he brought?
+- What does Elon Musk want to achieve with the lawsuit he brought?
 What are the main arguments?

 Resources: